 It's a bit of a challenge to accurately describe the nature of an emerging software technology like workflow.
 Therefore, I recommend that you find some time to participate in a few vendor demos of alternative workflow systems.
-If even offered in the web-hosted, software as a service (SaaS) model, which I believe is an essential platform for this application to enable a true anytime, anywhere workflow model.
+If you visit their websites, you'll find that they typically offer free webinar demos available for the public to preview the products, or they will happily schedule a private demo for you.
+The vendors included in the comprehensive list here range in functions and purpose, but several are considered accounting firm centric.
+Several are even offered in the